giotto-ai/gtda-docs/0.4.0/_sources/theory/glossary.rst

       2015.
 “A Stable Multi-Scale Kernel for Topological Machine Learning.”
 In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition*, 4741–48.

    .. container:: csl-entry
+      :name: ref-robins1999approximations

+      Robins, V. 1999.
+“Towards Computing Homology from Finite Approximations.”
+In *Proceedings of the 14th Summer Conference on General Topology and Its Applications (Brookville, NY, 1999)*, 24:503–532 (2001).
+Summer.

+   .. container:: csl-entry
       :name: ref-rucco2016characterisation